Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 Laparoscopic intervention

-The most gentle and modern method is laparoscopic plastic.
-It consists in the fact that through small incisions a laparoscope is introduced in the form of a tube, at the end of which there is a screen.
-Such an intervention can be performed at any stage of the disease, and regardless of the patient's age.
-Its implementation is contraindicated only in premature infants, and if they have other malformations.
+The most gentle and modern method is laparoscopic plastic surgery.
+It consists of introducing a laparoscope in the form of a tube through small incisions, at the end of which there is a screen.
+Such an intervention can be performed at any stage of the disease, and regardless of the patient’s age.
+It is contraindicated only for premature newborns and if they have other developmental defects.
 The child's stay in the hospital after surgery lasts for one week.

 It is very important that the baby must then register with a urologist, whom he must visit with his parents at least 3-4 times a year.
-For the prevention of complications, he takes uroseptics for some time.
-The duration of such a course is up to two weeks, sometimes the doctor can extend it, if necessary.
-In addition, a urinalysis should be taken within the first year after surgery, twice a month.
+To prevent complications, he takes uroseptics for some time.
+The duration of this course is up to two weeks, sometimes the doctor can extend it, if necessary.
+In addition, you should take a urine test during the first year after surgery, twice a month.

-The rehabilitation period can be lengthened depending on the presence of concomitant pathology, other diseases, and the degree of likelihood of complications.
-After the urine begins to flow freely into the bladder, the size of the kidney becomes normal, and the damaged tissues restore their structure and function.
-It is possible to determine the normalization of blood circulation at the periphery of the organ using dopplerography.
+The rehabilitation period may be lengthened depending on the presence of concomitant pathology, other diseases, and the degree of likelihood of complications.
+After urine begins to flow freely into the bladder, the size of the kidney becomes normal, and the damaged tissues restore their structure and function.
+The normalization of blood circulation in the periphery of the organ can be determined using Dopplerography.

-With a diagnosis such as hydronephrosis of the kidneys in newborns, treatment with the laparoscopic method sometimes gives some complications, among which there is an addition of infection or bleeding.
+With a diagnosis such as renal hydronephrosis in newborns, treatment using the laparoscopic method sometimes gives some complications, including infection or bleeding.
 It should be noted that the likelihood of their development during surgery in a newborn is slightly higher than in an adult.

-In some cases, surgical treatment may be offered even before the baby is born.
-However, such manipulation can lead to premature birth, so the woman is usually warned about the possibility of such an outcome of the operation.
+In some cases, surgical treatment may be offered before the baby is born.
+However, such manipulation can lead to premature birth, so the woman is usually warned about the possibility of such an outcome from the operation.

-The success of the operation depends on the degree of renal impairment.
-The likelihood of an unfavorable outcome remains high if the treatment is carried out in a child whose age does not reach six months.
+The success of the operation depends on the degree of renal dysfunction.
+The likelihood of an unfavorable outcome remains high if treatment is carried out on a child who is less than six months old.

-It is possible to diagnose a disease in a fetus at 14-20 weeks of its intrauterine development.
-The incidence of prenatal hydronephrosis is one in every hundred pregnancies.
-The study has shown that the incidence of this pathology is about two percent, prenatal diseases mainly affect boys.
-In this case, an operation is also possible.
-But this may end in premature birth, which the doctor must inform the mother about.
+The disease can be diagnosed in the fetus at 14-20 weeks of intrauterine development.
+The detection rate of prenatal hydronephrosis is one case per hundred pregnancies.
+The study proved that the incidence of this pathology is about two percent; mainly boys suffer from prenatal disease.
+In this case, surgery is also possible.
+But this may result in premature birth, which the doctor must inform the mother about.

-Often this condition can be transient, and pass without a trace after childbirth, or after some time.
+Often this condition can be transient and disappear without a trace after childbirth, or after some time.

 Forecast

 Modern methods of surgical intervention guarantee a high probability of recovery.
 Minimally invasive techniques do not require a long hospital stay and help minimize the development of complications.
-The chances of a successful cure are somewhat reduced in the presence of concomitant kidney disease (for example, polycystic disease).
+The chances of successful treatment are somewhat reduced in the presence of concomitant kidney diseases (for example, polycystic disease).

-Hydronephrosis is a renal pathology in which the outflow of urine from the organ is disturbed, the calyces and pelvis expand, and the parenchyma atrophy.
-The calyx-pelvic system is a kind of funnel in which urine accumulates.
-If the body is healthy, fluid is freely excreted, there are no problems with its accumulation.
+Hydronephrosis is a renal pathology in which the outflow of urine from the organ is disrupted, expansion of the calyces and pelvis occurs, and atrophy of the parenchyma occurs.
+Pyelocalyceal system It is a kind of funnel in which urine accumulates.
+If the body is healthy, fluid is freely excreted, and there are no problems with its accumulation.

 In newborns, hydronephrosis is usually congenital.
 If you do not get rid of this problem in a timely manner, the gradual progression of the disease can lead to significant impairment of kidney function and renal failure.
-You need to pay attention to any violations in the behavior and condition of the child, immediately seek medical help.
+You need to pay attention to any disturbances in the child’s behavior and condition and immediately seek medical help.

-The exact cause of hydronephrosis in newborns still cannot be named.
-Most experts are sure that the beginnings of the disease can be laid even in intrauterine development.
-Failure by a woman to comply with the main requirements during pregnancy (smoking, drinking alcohol, drugs) significantly increases the risk of developing pathology in a child.
+The exact cause of hydronephrosis in newborns still cannot be determined.
+Most experts are confident that the beginnings of the disease can be laid in intrauterine development.
+Failure of a woman to comply with basic requirements during pregnancy (smoking, drinking alcohol, taking medications) significantly increases the risk of developing pathology in the child.

 The development of hydronephrosis in infants is associated with physiological abnormalities of the urinary system: